urbit/docs/docs/arvo/internals/ford/runes.md

 ### `/.` list

 Produce a null-terminated list from a sequence of horns, terminated by a `==`.
+No wide-form.

 Example:
 ```